What are the Rotheneuf Carved Rocks?

-Many outlaws and rogues attracted by the lure of money rallied them.
+Therefore, countless outlaws and rogues, attracted by the lure of money, rallied them.

-The most famous member of the clan was Durand also known as Gargantua, the commander of the fleet of Rotheneuf.
+The most famous member of the clan was Durand aka Gargantua, the commander of the fleet of Rotheneuf.

 His seconds were known as La Bigne, La Haie, Benetin, Le Grand Chevreuil, le Petit Chevreuil and Rochefort.

-Then came La Goule, Bas-Plat, Trois Pierres, Le Grand Pointu, le Haut Plat, the men in charge to build and repair the galleys and handle caches and warehouses where the loot was hidden.
+Then came La Goule, Bas-Plat, Trois Pierres, Le Grand Pointu, le Haut Plat.

-The Abbé Fouré gave their names to some of the carved rocks that are visible at low tide only.
+The Abbé Fouré gave their names to some of the carved rocks that are only visible at low tide.

-Talented and innovating boat builders they built the Rotheneuf’ impressive fleet known as Les Flèches des Eaux (Water Arrows) in the early 17th century.
+Talented and innovating boat builders, they built the Rotheneuf’s impressive fleet – Les Flèches des Eaux (Water Arrows) in the early 17th century.

-No privateer boat in St-Malo could then match the speed and ease of operation of the new galleys.
+Indeed, no privateer boat in St-Malo could then match the speed and ease of operation of these new galleys.

-Another high profile member of the clan was Job nicknamed Vive la Joie, the private adviser to the Rotheneuf.
+Another high profile member of the clan was Job aka Vive la Joie, the private adviser to the Rotheneuf.

-Jean de Caulnes was called the Egytien (Egyptian) as he had lived in Alexandria.
+Jean de Caulnes aka L’Egyptien (Egyptian) once lived in Alexandria.

-This was not necessarily to the linking of her husband!
+However, this was not to the linking of her husband!

 Jacques le Limeou, le Solitaire, lived alone with his dog Rip on Benetin Island, Le Grand Chevreuil et Besnard peninsulas.

-He was in a league of his own for hunting out arms traffickers and seizing their booty on the behalf of the Rotheneuf who had established a monopoly on smuggling.
+He was in a league of his own for hunting out arms traffickers and seizing their booty on the behalf of the Rotheneuf.

 This large tribe of smugglers and outlaws was always on guard and needed watchers.

-L’Ours, Le Petit Pointu, le Haut Queue and L’Oeuf were also immortalized on rocks visible at low tide.
+Therefore L’Ours, Le Petit Pointu, le Haut Queue and L’Oeuf were also represented on rocks only visible at low tide.